mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/lein.md

 # lein
-> Manage clojure projects with declarative configuration.
+> Manage Clojure projects with declarative configuration.
 > More information: <https://leiningen.org>.

 - Generate scaffolding for a new project based on a template